REDWEB

 Back to top

-Defines a WebSocket endpoint, maps client messages to handlers, and manages per-route services.
+Defines a WebSocket endpoint, maps JSON text messages to handlers, dispatches binary frames to binary-capable handlers, and manages per-route services.
 Routes are constructed with handler classes, not instances.

 Options